abreuretto72/FinAgeVoz/GOOGLE_PLAY_DESCRIPTIONS_EN.md

 🔒 Privacy guaranteed - Your data is NEVER shared
 📱 Compatible with Android 6.0+
-🌟 No ads - Freemium Model
+🌟 No ads - Completely Free

 Download now and organize your life by voice! 🎤
 ```